jwong1MHS/picoCTF_2022/picoCTF_2022.md

 </details>

 ### ***Writeup***
 After analyzing the wav file using Audacity, I can see that the waveform is split by either short or long waves.
 The short ones are dots and the long ones are dashes.
+After writing down the morse code, I used an [online morse code translator](https://morsecode.world/international/translator.html) to convert the message.

 ![morse_code](./Cryptography/morse-code/morse_code.png)

 ```
 .-- .... ....- --... / .... ....- --... .... / ----. ----- -.. / .-- ..--- ----- ..- ----. .... --...
 ```
 morse code: `WH47 H47H 90D W20U9H7`

 ```